LIONFISH RESEARCH

 By examining the growth rings in the ototliths, researchers can tell how old a fish is.
 When coupled with the weight and length data, this helps us understand how quickly lionfish are growing in their invasive range.

-A 2021 publication based on this research shows that the oldest lionfish recorded in the northwestern Gulf of Mexico was found at West Flower Garden Bank in 2018.
+A 2021 publication based on this research shows that the oldest lionfish recorded in the northwestern Gulf was found at West Flower Garden Bank in 2018.
 Interestingly, his age of 10 years places him in the area before the first lionfish were observed in the sanctuary (2011).

 Close up view of an otolith on the researcher's hand.
 It measures about .5 cm.
 Photo: FGBNMS/Drinnen